 The Educational Theatre Association Presidents’ Leadership Scholarship is a $1,000 scholarship created with donations from and in honor of past and current EdTA board presidents.
 This scholarship is intended for inducted Thespians who successfully demonstrate leadership abilities.
 Emphasis is placed on the student’s troupe involvement and demonstrated leadership abilities and experiences both in and out of school.
 Applicants do not have to major in theatre in college.

-Participation in the Thespian Scholarship Auditions program at the International Thespian Festival is required for the following scholarships:
+Participation in the Thespian Scholarship Auditions program at the International Thespian Festival is required for the following scholarships.
+Applications for these scholarships must be received by the Festival registration deadline, May 1, 2017.

 The Excellence in Theatre Performance Scholarship is awarded to graduating high school seniors planning to major in